-Each institution that is a partner in the project must complete a budget.
+Each institution that is a partner in the project must complete a separate budget.
 This means the Community Co-PI and the Academic Co-PI will each have their own Budget.
 If a collaborative partner on the project has a subcontract, then that subcontracting organization can complete a budget or the prime partner can complete the budget for the subcontracting organization.
 The Submitting Co-PI has the ability to edit all budgets, although the invited Co-PI does not.

-Maximum duration is 2 years and the direct costs budget cap is \$300,000 for Project 1 and \$350,000 for Project 2.
+Maximum duration is 5 years, and the total direct costs budget cap is \$1,825,000.